alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 Outside of these cases, most recommendations mean very little.
 Being known as "the person who really knows X" is nice, but this alone is not enough, because lots of people "know a guy".
-The recommendation only means something if the person hiring you knows how calibrated the recommender is, and only a small number of people have seen enough researchers to be calibrated.
-A letter from a software internship saying you're the best intern they've ever had means little to a PhD program.
+The recommendation only means something if the person hiring you knows how calibrated the recommender is, and only a small number of people have seen enough researchers to *be* calibrated.
+For a PhD program, a letter from a software internship saying you're the best intern they've ever had means little.
 A letter from a professor that just says "they're a genius" can be enough by itself.
 It was for [John Nash](https://academia.stackexchange.com/questions/29642/will-a-recommendation-letter-such-as-that-written-for-john-f-nash-be-convincing).

 ![John Nash letter of recommendation](/public/grad-school-5years/johnnash.webp)